Jamiroquai: 1992–1995: Formation, Emergency on Planet Earth and The Return of the Space Cowboy

 The band's original drummer, Nick van Gelder, was replaced in 1993 by Derrick McKenzie, who recorded with the group in one take for his audition.
 They issued their second album, The Return of the Space Cowboy, in 1994, which reached number 2 in the UK chart.
 During its recording, Kay was in a creative block, worsened by his increasing drug use at the time, which resulted in its complex songwriting.
-However, the record was said to have "capture[ed] this first phase of Jamiroquai at their very best", according to Daryl Easlea of BBC Music.
+However, the record was said to have "capture[d] this first phase of Jamiroquai at their very best", according to Daryl Easlea of BBC Music.
 Josef Woodard from Entertainment Weekly wrote that its "syncopated grooves and horn-lined riffs" were "played by humans, not samplers".

 1996–2000: Travelling Without Moving, peak of fame and Synkronized

 Released in 1996, Travelling Without Moving reached number 24 in the Billboard 200 and number 2 in the UK albums chart.
 With more than 8 million copies sold worldwide, it has been listed in the Guinness World Records as the best-selling funk album in history since 2001.
 The album's lead single, "Virtual Insanity", gained popularity for its music video, which was heavily played on MTV.
-Containing symphonic and jungle elements, Kay aimed for a more accessible sound.
+While the album contained symphonic and jungle elements, Kay aimed for a more accessible sound.
 Ted Kessler of NME saw Travelling Without Moving as an improvement from previous albums, while critic Stephen Thomas Erlewine commented that it did not have "uniform consistenc[ies]" in comparison.

-While the group were preparing their fourth album, Synkronized (1999), Zender left Jamiroquai due to internal conflicts with Kay.
+In 1998, the band released "Deeper Underground" as a single for the Godzilla soundtrack, reaching number one in the UK singles chart.
+This was the last record to include Zender in the group; he left the band, due to internal conflicts with Kay, while they were preparing their fourth album, Synkronized (1999).
 While Zender had not been involved in the album's songwriting, the group chose to scrap his recorded tracks to avoid lawsuits, and Nick Fyffe was recruited for new sessions.
 This resulted in what was thought to be both a "tighter, more angry collection of songs" for Synkronized, and a change of musical direction from "creating propulsive collections of looooong[sic] tunes, speaking out against injustice".
 Some of the album's tracks, including "Canned Heat", display a hi-NRG and house style, while slower tempos on others were said to "ease the pressure for [Kay's] more romantic musings".
 The album reached number 1 in the UK albums chart and number 28 in the US Billboard 200.
-A year prior to Synkronized, "Deeper Underground" was released as a single for the Godzilla soundtrack and reached number one in the UK singles chart.